sknudsen/sknudsen.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at the Digital Design Department at the IT University of Copenhagen.

 My research focuses on information visualization and human-computer interaction.
 I am interested in supporting people in understanding, making sense of, and discussing data in face-to-face and online contexts, for example supported by large or multiple displays and social media.